18F/handbook/_pages/about-us/offices/san-francisco.md

 ### Transit subsidy

 All GSA employees are eligible for transit subsidies which cover the cost of your Clipper travel.
-To receive a transit subsidy, follow these instructions [on InSite](https://insite.gsa.gov/portal/content/543265).
 You will get a debit card (called a “TRANServe card”) which you use to load your Clipper card each month.

+See the [Transit Benefit](/transit-benefit) page for information on enrollment and deactivation.
+This [page on InSite](https://insite.gsa.gov/portal/content/500219) has additional information.

 ### Health center